cca/cca_invenio/notes/configure.md

 )
 ```

-The .invenio file also has `file_storage = S3` but that file might just be used when invenio-cli bootstraps a new instance.

-TODO When we choose S3 storage during `invenio-cli init` we get a Minio service too, we need to [follow the steps](https://inveniordm.docs.cern.ch/customize/s3/#set-your-minio-credentials) to change the admin account credentials and hook it up to GSB.
+The .invenio file also has `file_storage = S3` but that file might only be used when invenio-cli bootstraps a new instance.
+When we choose S3 storage during `invenio-cli init`, we get a [Minio](https://github.com/minio/minio) service, too.
+We must [follow the steps](https://inveniordm.docs.cern.ch/customize/s3/#set-your-minio-credentials) to change the admin account credentials and hook it up to GSB.

 ## Custom Fields